 In 2015 nearly $91.5 billion was spent on video games and gaming products around the globe, with the United States accounting for nearly a quarter of that ($22 billion).
 In the same year, global movie box office revenue brought in only $38.3 billion.

-While typically associated with teens, the industry has expanded to include diverse audiences, producing games aimed at children, older adults, and niche interest groups.
+While typically associated with teens, the video game industry has expanded in recent years to include diverse audiences, producing games aimed at children, older adults, and niche interest groups who play games.

 To find out who’s playing, we analyzed the age, income, education, and gender of video gamers based on anonymized data from tens of thousands of applications for student loan refinancing.
 Earnest’s data is based on our applicant pool and does not represent the national picture, but rather a subset of people with student loans.

 In order to be considered a “gamer,” individuals had to have at least three gaming purchases (transactions containing keywords such as GameStop, Xbox, Steam, Twitch, Nintendo, etc.) that totaled more than $20 in approximately two years of spending history.

 - Younger people, especially those aged 18-24, are more likely to make video game-related purchases than older individuals.

 - Men are more than three times as likely to make gaming purchases than women.

 - Individuals with high school diplomas or Associate degrees are the most likely to make gaming purchases, while dentists are the least likely.